MatisseBE/vLARA/README.md

 ## Limitations

 ## Those other files?
+**AUP_UUPParser.py**
+Converts the online table into the plugin format and uploads them to Github automatically.

+**Countries.txt**
 You can make a pull request to add your country to the list.
-If the data source does not cover your area however, an empty file will be created.
+If the data source does not cover your area however, an empty datafile will be created.

 ## Note
 All data provided by EC NM.